How to Lead a Successful Salary Negotiation

 Please do not hit back

-Not recommended: Rejecting with threats, such as "If you treat me like this, I'm going to the competition."
-Even if you have some power because you're working on a project that's especially important to the company, virtually non-terminable or special knowledge and skills Skills, you endanger your position or at least the relationship with your boss with a direct confrontation.
+Not recommended: Striking back with threats, such as "If you deal with me like this, I will go to the competition."
+Even if you have a certain amount of power because you are working on a project that is particularly important to the company, are practically irrevocable or have special knowledge and skills, a direct confrontation endangers your position or at least the relationship with your boss.

 If you really get stuck in the conversation: Look for allies, such as the works council or boss's boss.
 A combative conflict may be only the last resort, because it always draws a short straw!
 But: do not become aggressive.
 Better: Imagine the boss in underpants!
 This helps to reduce aggression.